tanajis/myProjects/Heap_Array/README.md

 How To Use This
 ---------------

-#Go to project folder Heap_Array
+1.Go to project folder Heap_Array

-#Run the project using below cammand
+2.Run the project using below cammand

 py main.py

-#Perform unit testing using below cammand
+3.Perform unit testing using below cammand

 py tests/heap_array_tests.py